 RA Position Description

 The Resident Assistant at Cornell lives in the residence hall and serves as a leader, helper, and resource person for students.
-The RA serves as a critical link between the students on his/her floor, the Assistant Director, and the Residence Life Office.
+The position serves as a critical link between the students within the RA's assigned floor or area, the Assistant Director, and the Residence Life Office.
 The position requires being a representative of the College and a representative of student issues in the hall and across campus.

 Term of employment